Jeern/Niedermann/content/posts/QuickVaultReleased.md

 I just released 3 small libraries for configuring secrets in a .NET Core or Full framework app.

-Its a simple key/value store with encrypted values.
-And it supports .NET Configuration (both Core and Full Framework)
+Its a simple key/value store with encrypted values and it supports .NET Configuration (both Core and Full Framework)

 Its called [QuickVault](https://github.com/Jeern/QuickVault) and consists of a .NET standard base library installed with: